-Nancy is an entrepreneur with ten successful high-tech startups to her credit and is currently the CEO and co-founder of Starry Night Mosaics.
-She has played major leadership and co-founder roles at information technology companies since 1987, including Apollo Computer, Firefly Network, Component Software, Wildfire, ON Technology, Asurion Mobile Applications Division, A2O Mobile, and several others.
-The ten startup companies she has been a part of have resulted in eight exits, or outcomes that resulted in a return to the original investors and shareholders.
+Nancy is an entrepreneur with ten successful high-tech startups to her credit and the current CEO and co-founder of Starry Night Mosaics.
+She recently held an appointment as the first Ehrenberg Director of Entrepreneurship at the University of Michigan School of Information.
+Nancy has been involved in major roles in information technology companies since 1987, including Apollo Computer, Firefly Network, Component Software, Wildfire, ON Technology, Asurion Mobile Applications Division, A2O Mobile, and several others.
+She has played leadership and co-founder roles in numerous startup ventures.
+Her ten companies have resulted in eight exits, or outcomes that resulted in a return to the original investors and shareholders.
 In her free time, she coaches FIRST Robotics competitors (For Inspiration and Recognition of Science and Technology) for 5-18 year olds, an organization founded by insulin pump and Segway inventor Dean Kamen.

-Deborah Black (BS Computer & Information Science '81 - U-M Dearborn, MSE Industrial & Systems Engineering '87 - U-M Dearborn)
+Deborah Black (BS CIS '81 - U-M Dearborn, MSE Industrial & Systems Engineering '87 - U-M Dearborn)

 Randal Bryant (BS Applied Math '73, PhD '81 – MIT)

 Along with David R. O'Hallaron, Randy developed a novel approach to teaching about the hardware, networking, and system software that comprise a system from the perspective of an advanced programmer, rather than from those of the system designers.
-Their textbook, "Computer Systems: A Programmer’s Perspective" is now in use at over 240 universities worldwide and has been translated into Chinese, Russian, Korean, and Macedonian.
+Their textbook, "Computer Systems: A Programmer's Perspective," is now in use at over 320 universities worldwide and has been translated into Chinese, Russian, Korean, and Macedonian.

 Randy has received widespread recognition for his work.
 He is a fellow of the IEEE and the ACM, as well as a member of the National Academy of Engineering.
-His awards include the 1997 ACM Kanellakis Theory and Practice Award (shared with Edmund M. Clarke, Ken McMillan, and Allen Emerson) for contributing to the development of symbolic model checking, as well as the 1989 IEEE W.R.G.
-Baker Prize for the best paper appearing in any IEEE publication during the preceding year.
+He has received major awards from the ACM, IEEE, and several industry consortia.

 Paul Daugherty (BSE CE '86)